 Charles Munter joined the Mizzou faculty in the fall of 2016, after 8 years as a high school mathematics teacher, a Ph.D. in mathematics education at Vanderbilt University, and a previous faculty appointment at the University of Pittsburgh.
-This fall he is teaching an elementary math methods course (LTC 4300) and leading seminar for secondary math ed student teachers.
-In the spring he will be teaching a secondary math methods course (LTC 4590W) and Connecting Geometry to Middle and Secondary Schools, which is open to masters (MATH 7060) and undergraduate (MATH 4060) students.
+This fall he is teaching an early childhood math methods course (LTC 4130) and leading seminar for secondary math ed student teachers.
+In the spring he will be teaching a secondary math methods course (LTC 4590W) and a doctoral seminar on design-based research methods (LTC 8900), which is an advanced qualitative inquiry class (“Qual III”).

 His research focuses primarily on inservice, secondary teacher learning and district-level policy contexts, including foci on the institutional setting of teaching and designing for equity.
 Recent publications include: